-Since the areas being photographed or filmed will be on private property, accessed only after given written and/or oral consent by the property owner(s), and clear of all people, except for the PIC and the PIC's helper(s), approval of this application presents no risk to public privacy.
+Since most of the areas being photographed or videoed will be on private property, accessed only after receiving written and/or oral consent by the property owner(s), and clear of people except for the PIC and the PIC's helper(s), approval of this application presents no risk to the public privacy.
+And as a former federal law enforcement officer the petitioner is cognizant of and sensitive to privacy issues and the necessity to avoid invasions of privacy rights.